Just bring your imagination…what children and young people think about Travelling Light’s work

 (year 1 child who had not seen any theatre previously, after seeing When the Birds Sang)

-When The Birds Sang
+When the Birds Sang performance

 What people told us